NOAA-EMC/NEMS/doc/mediator.md

 ### Exchange Field Sign and Direction Conventions

-The NEMS mediator uses the convention that heat/water/momentum flux is positive downward.
+The NEMS mediator uses the convention that heat/water/momentum flux and wind stress is positive downward.
 There is also a hierachy of "down" with respect to models, which from top to bottom is: